loopandlearn/news/docs/index.md

 ## 504 Accommodation Request Form Builder

-FOLLOWT1Ds has created a wonderful new resource to empower parents when requesting school accommodations.
+FOLLOWT1Ds has created a wonderful new resource to empower parents when requesting school accommodations in the US.
 This tool can be found on the [FOLLOWT1Ds website](https://followt1ds.org/504-request-builder) and leads to a printable form that you can take with you when you meet with school administrators.

 - - -